ROOPAUS/Deep-Learning/README.md

 - The predicted value is compared with the actual label using error formula or loss formula

-- #### Loss function : #### It is the measurement of error which defines the precision lost when comparing predicted output to the actual output.
+- #### Loss function : It is the measurement of error which defines the precision lost when comparing predicted output to the actual output.
 Simply put, loss function is the loss of accuracy.

+- #### loss = [(actual output)-(predicted output)]^2

+- Here, inorder to get the most accurate output, the loss should be minimum ( 0 in ideal case).
+So how do we find an input that minimizes the value of a function?
+In calculus, we use the

 - Error in the output is back propagated through the network and weights are adjusted to minimize the error rate.
 This is calculated by a cost function